daniel-dx/vue-resource/README.md

 The plugin for [Vue.js](http://vuejs.org) provides services for making web requests and handle responses using a [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) or JSONP.

+## Changelog: diff from origin version

+- Ajax request timeout will response with `ok` field which value is false, not only just abort the request and i have no idea

 ## Features

 - Supports the [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) API and [URI Templates](https://medialize.github.io/URI.js/uri-template.html)